wiktor-k/coturn/README.md

 Response should contain two STUN and two TURN servers for Prosody.

-If you have battery saver module installed you may need this patch: https://gist.github.com/wiktor-k/44cc5653aaccd7a77818a4e4d9f03949
+If you have **battery saver module** installed update it too from upstream ([patch](https://hg.prosody.im/prosody-modules/rev/19c5bfc3a241)).

 ## Checking TURN

-Open this site:
+This checks if your coturn server is configured correctly.

 https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/